An Unjust Chase, and Avoidable Police Brutality

-The over-policing of these neighborhoods through tools such as stop-and-frisk normalize extensive police presence, as well as unsubstantiated stops by law enforcement based off “hunches and whims”—the very same ones that could have caused the defendant police officer to chase our client, and tackle him.
-Beyond the normalization, such targeting of communities with disproportionate police presence increases crime rates that are not due to increased crime but increased stops—feeding the stereotype that communities of color are inherently violent and criminal.
+The over-policing of these neighborhoods through tools such as stop-and-frisk normalize extensive police presence, as well as unsubstantiated stops by law enforcement based on “hunches and whims”—the very same ones that could have caused the defendant police officer to chase our client, and tackle him.
+Beyond the normalization, such targeting of communities with disproportionate police presence increases crime rates that are not due to the increased crime but increased stops—feeding the stereotype that communities of color are inherently violent and criminal.

 While sounds of gunshots, and the possibility of firearm presence, can incite a response to danger from any human being, there is an added cautiousness and accuracy that should be present in police enforcement’s ability to use minimal force while working toward safety in a situation.
-However, when there is a history of stereotyping, disproportionate stops and arrests, and unequal power dynamics between law enforcement and communities of color, specifically black communities, there is a diminishment of justice as well as higher risk of police-induced violence.
-Our client’s suffering of injustice is part of a pattern of unnecessary systematic violence that has begun long before his case, continues in one way or another presently, and will always need to be challenged.
+However, when there is a history of stereotyping, disproportionate stops and arrests, and unequal power dynamics between law enforcement and communities of color, specifically black communities, there is a diminishment of justice as well as a higher risk of police-induced violence.
+Our client’s suffering from injustice is part of a pattern of unnecessary systematic violence that has begun long before his case, continues in one way or another presently, and will always need to be challenged.
 Our firm recognizes the violation of civil rights amongst low-income communities of color and demands visibility of and accountability for these injustices.
 While a police system functions around us whose purpose is meant to do good for the general public, it is our responsibility to protect civil rights in the instances that the system fails to do so.
-In these instances, our firm pursues justice for our clients with utmost determination and compassion.
+In these instances, our firm pursues justice for our clients with the utmost determination and compassion.

 HELP WHEN THE UNIMAGINABLE HAPPENS